 The site and design standards within this Section 3.3.5.2 shall be applicable to all Parcels within the LVBD.
-Site Plan Approval, in accordance with Section 9.3 of the Zoning Bylaw shall be required for all USEs in the Business District, and specifically as follows:
+Site Plan Approval, in accordance with Section 9.3 of the Zoning Bylaw shall be required as follows:

-- a.
-Site Plan Approval shall be required for the following development activity: - A significant alteration to an existing BUILDING façade, including changes in the height, scale or massing of the BUILDING; - Work which results in the increase of floor area, through either an addition to the principal structure and/or the addition of a new accessory structure; - b.
-A Special Permit shall be required for the following development activity: - A change in USE that results in a greater number of required parking spaces or requires Planning Board approval for a change in the required maximum allowed spaces in accordance with Section 3.3.5.27(C);
+a.
+Site Plan Approval shall be required for the following development activity:

+- A significant alteration to an existing BUILDING façade, including changes in the height, scale or massing of the BUILDING; - Work which results in the increase of floor area, through either an addition to the principal structure and/or the addition of a new accessory structure; - b.
+A Special Permit and Site Plan Approval shall be required for the following development activity:

-- Any activity requiring a new curb cut, and/or alteration to the circulation pattern of pedestrian and vehicles; - Any activity or request of the Planning Board which requires Planning Board waiver or relief from certain provisions of this Section 3.3.5 in accordance with the following sub-sections: - i.
-Increase in maximum BUILDING setback in accordance with Section 3.3.5.14(a); - ii.
-Increase in maximum lot coverage in accordance with Section 3.3.5.20; - iii.
-Increase in maximum commercial tenant unit size in accordance with Section 3.3.5.19; - iv.
-Ground floor access to second floor residential units in accordance with Section 3.3.5.22(d); - v.
-Requirement for sidewalks on INTERNAL ACCESS DRIVEs in accordance with Section 3.3.5.24(h); - vi.
-Relief from minimum parking standards in accordance with Section 3.3.5.27(c); - vii.
-Relief from certain requirements for parking at mixed-use facilities in accordance with Section 3.3.5.27(e). - Nothing in this Section 3.3.5.2 shall require a Special Permit for a proposed use described in M.G.L. c.40 s.3 regarding statutory exemptions from the requirement for Special Permit Approval.
+- A change in USE that results in a greater number of required parking spaces or requires Planning Board approval for a change in the required maximum minimum allowed spaces in accordance with Section 3.3.5.287(C); - Any activity requiring a new curb cut, and/or alteration to the circulation pattern of pedestrian and vehicles; - Any activity or request of the Planning Board which requires Planning Board waiver or relief from certain provisions of this Section 3.3.5 in accordance with the following sub-sections: - i.
+Increase in maximum BUILDING setback in accordance with Section 3.3.5.154(a); - ii.
+Increase in maximum commercial tenant unit size in accordance with Section 3.3.5.2019; - Ground floor access to second floor residential units in accordance with Section 3.3.5.232(d); - Requirement for sidewalks on INTERNAL ACCESS DRIVEs in accordance with Section 3.3.5.254(h); - v.
+Relief from minimum parking standards in accordance with Section 3.3.5.287(c); - vi.
+Relief from certain requirements for parking at mixed-use facilities in accordance with Section 3.3.5.287(e). - Nothing in this Section 3.3.5.2 shall require a Special Permit for a proposed use described in M.G.L. c.40 s.3 regarding statutory exemptions from the requirement for Special Permit Approval.